 Headlines should also be very specific and clear about the message the writer wants to convey.
 Any statements that facts cannot support will appear as untrustworthy by visitors.

 If your headline sounds too original, it may not have the intended effect.
 People can get tired of the “how to” and “15 ways” approaches.
-The goal is to keep your writing and headlines fresh.
-Try not to get too clever with your headlines.
-The stats indicate that headlines that try to be too clever experience more losses than wins.
+The goal is to keep your writing and headlines fresh without getting so clever it doesn’t make sense.
+This is a common headline mistake, but the stats indicate that headlines that try to be too clever experience more losses than wins.
 If you feel the urge to write a joke or pun, stop, you may end up killing your content.
 Write to a larger audience.
 There may be too many people who do not get the message if you are trying to be clever.

 5. Blending in with the competition